Permissionless-Software-Foundation/p2wdb/README.md

 # P2WDB

 A JavaScript npm library for reading from and writing to the [PSF](http://psfoundation.cash) pay-to-write database (P2WDB).
 To learn more about the P2WDB, [check out this video](https://youtu.be/korI-8W240s).
+Additional documentation can be found at [P2WDB.com](https://p2wdb.com).

-This library is compiled with webpack to make is usable by both node.js and browser-based JavaScript implementations.
+This library is compiled with Browserify to make is usable by both node.js and browser-based JavaScript implementations.
 It provides convenience methods for reading from and writing to the P2WDB.
 [FullStack.cash](https://fullstack.cash) provides a block explorer for the P2WDB at [explorer.FullStack.cash](https://explorer.fullstack.cash).

 ## How To Use It?